XXL (magazine): Special releases

-The magazine commissioned A Great Day in Hip Hop, which is a black-and-white photograph of over 200 hip hop artists and producers in Harlem, New York, taken by photographer Gordon Parks on September 29, 1998.
+The magazine commissioned A Great Day in Hip Hop, which is a black-and-white photograph of over 200 hip-hop artists and producers in Harlem, New York, taken by photographer Gordon Parks on September 29, 1998.
 It was commissioned by the magazine as a homage to Art Kane's A Great Day in Harlem, photographed in 1958.

 In August 2005, Eminem and XXL teamed up to release a special issue titled XXL Presents Shade 45, designed to simultaneously give maximum exposure to his radio station Shade 45, the station's associated radio DJs, the Shady Records label as a whole, and G-Unit Records' artists.
 XXL executive publisher Jonathan Rheingold stated that typically magazines based around particular artists were not favorable, but "since Shade 45 is a truly authentic and uncensored rap radio channel, the marriage with the XXL brand made sense," feeling that it would interest rap fans.

-In September 2006, XXL released a 90-minute DVD titled XXL DVD Magazine Vol. 1, which featured exclusive interviews and content with big-name rappers such as 50 Cent, Ice Cube, Fat Joe, Paul Wall, and Mike Jones.
+In September 2006, XXL released a 90-minute DVD titled XXL DVD Magazine Vol. 1, which featured exclusive interviews and content with rappers such as 50 Cent, Ice Cube, Fat Joe, Paul Wall, and Mike Jones.

 In November 2008, XXL released XXL Raps Volume 1, which included music from 50 Cent, G-Unit, Common, Jim Jones, and Fabolous.

 On August 20, 2013, XXL marked its sixteenth anniversary by releasing its 150th issue, which featured the first solo cover on the magazine from Drake, along with rappers such as Kendrick Lamar and B.o.B reviewing classic albums.

 Annual Freshman Class list

 Beginning in 2007 (skipping 2008), XXL releases its annual "Freshman Class" list.
-The issue features 10-12 artists-to-watch, all appearing on the cover of the magazine.
+The issue features 10–12 artists-to-watch, all appearing on the cover of the magazine.
 The list has a history of showcasing unknown/underground rappers, as well as artists considered to be on the rise.
 The list creates significant marketing buzz among listeners and artists alike, and is credited for giving many artists their first taste of fame.

 The 10th spot winners are highlighted in bold.